2025 Muslim Ministry Network

 Kenneth Kühn has been serving as Area Director for Europe in Elam Ministries since March 2016.
 He was brought up in a pastor’s home in Denmark, serving in teenage ministry and Student Missions.
 He started his full-time ministry at the age of twenty, pioneering a youth work that… Read more

-Emil Shehadeh was born in Israel and educated mainly in the UK, achieving BSc Hons (Medical Biology), MSc (Biochemistry), MB ChB (Medicine), and a Diploma in Dermatology and MRCGP.
-Growing up in Israel, he accompanied his parents all over Galilee, spreading the Gospel amongst all communities… Read more
+Emil Shehadeh was born in Israel and educated mainly in the UK, achieving BSc Hons (Medical Biology), MSc (Biochemistry), MB ChB (Medicine), and a Diploma in Dermatology and MRCGP, as well as a DPGT and PhD in Islamic studies.
+Growing up in Israel, he accompanied his parents all over Galilee,… Read more

-David Yeghnazar has served with Elam Ministries for over two decades and was appointed Executive Director in 2014.
-Born in Iran, David’s family has been serving the Iranian church for three generations.
-He co-wrote Iran 30, an informational prayer guide translated into seven… Read more
+David has served with Elam Ministries for nearly 25 years and was appointed Executive Director in 2014.
+Native to Iran, David’s family has been serving… Read more

 Network Programme